 Graduate Certificates are a way to delve into specialized areas of public administration theory and practice.
 They are structured to provide a condensed version of the specific skills and knowledge to advance in particular professional fields.
 By successfully completing a prescribed group of courses encompassing twelve credit hours, you can earn a graduate certificate.
 Courses taken in a graduate certificate program and recognition of the earned certificate will be posted on your transcript.
 Graduate certificates may have additional prerequisites and admission restrictions.
 Please visit the specific graduate certificate page for more information.

-Individuals who are not already enrolled as KU graduate students in the School of Public Affairs and Administration must complete an application to Graduate Studies for admission into the certificate program and submit an application fee along with the following materials:
+All graduate students and applicants must complete an application to Graduate Studies for admission into the certificate program and submit an application fee along with the following materials:

 - Official transcripts of baccalaureate degree/s and any post-baccalaureate course work.

 The admissions committee may request additional materials if needed to assess an applicant’s ability to be successful in the coursework.

 Current School of Public Administration and Affairs graduate students who wish to earn a graduate certificate credential in any of the certificates listed above with the Master of Public Administration degree must submit a graduate application for the specific certificate program no later than enrollment in the final course that will count toward the certificate.
 Current MPA students may send this email to Cari Ann Kreienhop to receive instructions on how to expedite completion of the application.